pebblecode/pebblecode.github.io/1-about.md

 person3-summary: Expert software architect specialising in fault tolerant system design.
 Passionate about continuous delivery and the application of agile and lean principles to improve processes.
 Durham University, Computer Science.

 # Person Four
-person4-img: team/stephen.jpg
+person4-img: team/john.jpg
-person4-name: Stephen Allott
+person4-name: John Mildinhall
-person4-role: Chairman & Adult Supervision
+person4-role: Creative Director
 person4-summary:
+- "<p class='card-excerpt'>On a mission to make people's working lives easier by giving them truly great software.
+Combining rigorous user research with a dose of inspiration and creativity, his team crafts applications that place power into the hands of the user - saving time, providing deeper insights and smoothing processes.</p>"
+- "<p class='card-excerpt'>He has a Ph.D. in Experimental Psychology, is the co-author of Heads up Psychology, and has designed industrial control interfaces, trading systems for global banks, intelligence systems and scientific research platforms.
+Clients include EDF, HSBC, National Grid and AstraZeneca.</p>"

+# Person Five
+person5-img: team/stephen.jpg
+person5-name: Stephen Allott
+person5-role: Chairman & Adult Supervision
+person5-summary:
-- "<p>Some time Crown Representative for Small & Medium Enterprises in the Cabinet Office and UK delegate for the D5.
+- "<p class='card-excerpt'>Some time Crown Representative for Small & Medium Enterprises in the Cabinet Office and UK delegate for the D5.
 Chaired BACFI, Jacobs Rimell, Parc Technology, Inforsense, Applied Generics, COE Group Plc, The Red Gate Council of Advisers, Tideway Systems and Trinamo.
 NXD on Bright Computing, Trampoline and Zeus.</p>"
-- "<p>Founded the Cambridge Computer Lab Ring and co-founded Trinamo.
+- "<p class='card-excerpt'>Founded the Cambridge Computer Lab Ring and co-founded Trinamo.
 President, CFO and main board director of Micromuse Inc. (NASDAQ MUSE).
 Worked for McKinsey, Sun Microsystems, Xerox and Essex Court Chambers.</p>"
-- "<p>Graduate of Trinity College Cambridge, Barrister (Gray’s Inn), Member of the Bar Council of England and Wales, City Fellow of Hughes Hall Cambridge University.</p>"
+- "<p class='card-excerpt'>Graduate of Trinity College Cambridge, Barrister (Gray’s Inn), Member of the Bar Council of England and Wales, City Fellow of Hughes Hall Cambridge University.</p>"
-- "<p>Bike nut.</p>"
+- "<p class='card-excerpt'>Bike nut.</p>"

-# Person Five
-person5-img: team/john.jpg
-person5-name: John Mildinhall
-person5-role: Creative Director
-person5-summary:
-- "<p>On a mission to make people's working lives easier by giving them truly great software.
-Combining rigorous user research with a dose of inspiration and creativity, his team crafts applications that place power into the hands of the user - saving time, providing deeper insights and smoothing processes.</p>"
-- "<p>He has a Ph.D. in Experimental Psychology, is the co-author of Heads up Psychology, and has designed industrial control interfaces, trading systems for global banks, intelligence systems and scientific research platforms.
-Clients include EDF, HSBC, National Grid and AstraZeneca.</p>"

 # ------- Photo -------- #

 ## ------ Product ------ ##
-product-illustration: illustrations/people.png
+product-illustration: people.svg
 product-title: Hack Days
 product-summary: We run a monthly introduction to Digital Innovation workshop at pebble HQ.
 The first step towards creating a culture of technical innovation is removing the fear of failure.
 product-btn-text: Sign Up Now